aimof/beginners-guide-to-machine-learning/README.md

 ### Editor

 The guide is mainly edited by aimof.
+Licensed BSD 3-Clause License.